 API Manage with Google ESP + Google Endpoints + Ingress in Kubernetes

-The Extensible Service Proxy (ESP) is an NGINX-based proxy which allows us to enable Cloud Endpoints with our services in order to provide API management features.
+The Extensible Service Proxy (ESP) is an NGINX-based proxy that allows us to enable Cloud Endpoints with our services to provide API management features.

-Cloud endpoints is a Google-powered, distributed API management system which provides API management console, service monitoring, hosting, manage service logs and let us secure, maintain and share APIs.
+Cloud endpoints is a Google-powered, distributed API management system that provides an API management console, service monitoring, hosting, managing service logs, and letting us secure, maintain and share APIs.
 This uses the Extensible Service Proxy (ESP) as it provides low latency and high performance with API traffic.

 Then install the required software as described in this tutorial.